lihaoyi/mill-1/javapro.md

 ## The Mill Build Tool

 Mill is a fast, scalable, multi-language build tool that supports Java, Scala, Kotlin.
-At its core, it does many of the same things as Maven or Gradle.
-You define a `build.mill` file (using Scala, rather than Groovy or Kotlin as Gradle does):
+At its core, it does many of the same things as Maven or Gradle, but tries hard to improve upon the IDE experience, extensibility, and performance issues described above.
+You define a `build.mill` file as below:

 ```scala